thephpleague/csv/docs/9.0/converter/json.md

 - a resource created by `fopen`;
 - a string;

-If you provide a string or a `SplFileInfo` instance the file will be open using the `w` open mode and you can provide an additional `$context` parameter to fine tune where and how the JSON file will be stored.
+If you provide a string or a `SplFileInfo` instance:

+- the file will be open using the `w` open mode.
+- You can provide an additional `$context` parameter, a la `fopen`, to fine tune where and how the JSON file will be stored.